ataylor89/Python/oop.md

 We used this data type to create a data object containing information about Moses.

-So you see how we can easily create a new kind of data structure by creating a new class of objects.
+So you see how we can easily create a new data structure by creating a new class of objects.

 In this example we created a data structure for storing information about a person.